An API (application programming interface) is a software-to-software interface that enables two applications to exchange data with each other.

 It will allow the developer to implement many functionalities of Opencart Marketplace like seller dashboard, seller orders etc to other platforms like Android and iOS.

 After implementing the API of Opencart Marketplace, the store owner can manage their store from other applications like from their mobile, POS & through the ERP.

-API’s are responsible for creating connectivity & for establishing a communication channel between an eCommerce web store and its native eCommerce mobile application.
+APIs are responsible for creating connectivity & for establishing a communication channel between an eCommerce web store and its native eCommerce mobile application.

-Just like this with the help of Application programming interface it becomes easy for the developers to use certain technologies in building applications.
+Just like this with the help of an Application programming interface, it becomes easy for the developers to use certain technologies in building applications.

-API works on the abstraction method, i.e. hiding the implementation Opencart API Development | Webkul Marketplace blogdetails of the programming and exposing the actions and objects which developer only need.
+API works on the abstraction method, i.e. hiding the implementation Opencart API Development | Webkul Marketplace blog details of the programming and exposing the actions and objects which the developer only needs.

 Overall we can define web services that tell us how communication is done between two applications or devices over the World Wide Web (WWW).

 There are two types of communication methods namely Simple Object Access Protocol or SOAP, and Representational State Transfer or REST.